sourcegraph/about/handbook/direction/code-graph/search/index.md

 ### Guiding principles

 - Code search should be universal
-- Coee search shoudl be easy to use
+- Code search should be easy to use
 - Code search should be accessible
 - Code search should be fast
 - Code search should be relevant